-- ➤ The purpose of bigmem queue on QB-2 is for jobs costing big (larger than 64 GB) memory not for jobs using more number of cores. - GPU is available to workq or checkpt queues on QB-2. - Xeon Phi is available to workq or checkpt queues on SuperMIC. - ➤ Users are encouraged to use accelerators (GPU/Xeon Phi) whenever possible.
+- The purpose of bigmem queue is for jobs costing big (larger than 64 GB) memory not for jobs using more number of cores. - GPU is available in workq or checkpt queues on QB-2. - Xeon Phi is available to workq or checkpt queues on SuperMIC. - Users are encouraged to use accelerators (GPU/Xeon Phi) whenever possible.
 Application for allocation involving with usage of accelerators will be easier to be approved.